Welcome to ÖTILLÖ Sprint Malta

-The perfect location for the ÖTILLÖ Swimrun World Series finals
+The perfect location for the end of the European ÖTILLÖ Swimrun season

 This Swimrun Sprint course is a swimrunners dream.
 It has everything.
 Views, ups, downs and great swims.
 It is one of our harder Sprint courses.